emseidov/dash/README.md

 ## Notes

 The application is built using [day8 re-frame template](https://github.com/day8/re-frame-template) to avoid spending time on configuration.
 My goal was to demonstrate solid understanding of Clojure and re-frame, and show ability to design and implement complex applications.
 For this reason, I didn't spend any time on polishing the UI.

+- I also wanted to add a small DSL so that user could transform the API responses in the consif, and make them compatible with the widget's expected date shape, but ran out of time.
+For now use `to-<widget-name>-data` utils for transforming API responses.

 ## To run application